emilengler/arti/crates/arti/README.md

 # arti

-A minimal command line program for connecting to the tor network
+`arti`: A minimal command line program for connecting to the tor network.

 (If you want a more general Tor client library interface, use [`arti_client`].)